-Over SFY2026, OHFA will limit the number of Ohio LIHTC commitments any one lead developer and/or co-developer in a respective development team can submit and receive based on the following standards:
+Over SFY 2026, OHFA will limit the number of Ohio LIHTC commitments any one lead developer and/or co-developer in a respective development team can submit and receive based on the following standards:

-Maximum Proposal Application Submissions Maximum Invitations to Submit a Final Application Development Teams meeting OHFA Experience and Capacity Requirements and successfully placed in service at least one 4% LIHTC deal over the past 10 years in Ohio over the past 10 years as of the date of the Proposal Application indicated in the Program Calendar.
-3 2

-Development Teams meeting OHFA Experience and Capacity Requirements that have not successfully placed in service at least one 4% LIHTC deal in Ohio over the past 10 years but have successfully placed in service at least one LIHTC deal in Ohio or another state over the past 10 years as of the date of the Proposal Application deadline indicated in the Program Calendar.
-2 1 --- --- ---
+Maximum Proposal Application Submissions Maximum Invitations to Submit a Final Application Development Entities meeting OHFA Experience and Capacity Requirements and successfully placed in service at least one 4% LIHTC deal in Ohio over the past 10 years as of the date of the Proposal Application indicated in the Program Calendar.
+3 2 Development Entities meeting OHFA Experience and Capacity Requirements that have not successfully placed in service at least one 4% LIHTC deal in Ohio over the past 10 years but have successfully placed in service at least one LIHTC deal in Ohio or another state over the past 10 years as of the date of the Proposal Application deadline indicated in the Program Calendar.
+2 1